maawad/PTX_BCHT/README.md

 This repository aims to experiment with JIT compilations of hand-written PTX CUDA files (we also love assembly).
 We implemented [insertion](./ptx/bcht_insert_kernel.ptx) and [query](./ptx/bcht_find_kernel.ptx)  kernels for a bucketed cuckoo hash set entirely in NVIDIA's PTX.

 Cuckoo hashing is a probing scheme that achieves very low number of probes at very high load factors.
-This implementation is probably is the fastest GPU hash set implementation, but if you are interested in the state-of-the-art cuckoo hashing implementation, check out our bucketed cuckoo hashing [implementation](https://github.com/owensgroup/BGHT) and [paper](https://arxiv.org/abs/2108.07232).
+This implementation is probably the fastest GPU hash set implementation, but if you are interested in the state-of-the-art cuckoo hashing implementation, check out our bucketed cuckoo hashing [implementation](https://github.com/owensgroup/BGHT) and [paper](https://arxiv.org/abs/2108.07232).

 ## Build
 ```bash